Azure/simdem/demo_scripts/containerAppsPython/README.md

 Individual container apps are deployed to a single Container Apps environment, which acts as a secure boundary around groups of container apps.
 Container Apps in the same environment are deployed in the same virtual network and write logs to the same Log Analytics workspace.
 This next command will create a Container App Environment in the Resource Group created in `Step 3`.
+Command will take ~3 minutes to complete.
 ```
 echo $CONTAINERAPPS_ENVIRONMENT
 az containerapp env create --name $CONTAINERAPPS_ENVIRONMENT --resource-group $RESOURCE_GROUP --location $LOCATION
 ```

 # Step 5 - Create Container App with a Public Image
+Now that you have an environment created, you can deploy your first container app.
+With the containerapp create command, deploy a container image to Azure Container Apps.
+NOTE: Make sure the value for the --image parameter is in lower case.
 By setting `--ingress` to external, you make the container app available to public requests.
+Command will take ~3 minutes to complete.
 ```
 az containerapp create --name $CONTAINER_APP_NAME --resource-group $RESOURCE_GROUP --environment $CONTAINERAPPS_ENVIRONMENT --image "$CONTAINER_IMAGE" --target-port 80 --ingress 'external'
 ```